 Chief Analytics Officer/Chief Data Officer.
-In our recent whitepaper on machine learning, we broadly discussed this key leadership role.
+In our whitepaper on machine learning, we broadly discussed this key leadership role.
 CAO, a “business translator,” bridges the gap between data science and domain expertise acting both as a visionary and a technical lead.
 You may get a better idea by looking the visualization below.

 Preferred skills: data science and analytics, programming skills, domain expertise, leadership and visionary abilities

 Data analyst.
-The role implies proper data collection and interpretation activities.
+The data analyst role implies proper data collection and interpretation activities.
 An analyst ensures that collected data is relevant and exhaustive while also interpreting the analytics results.
 Some companies, like IBM or HP, also require data analysts to have visualization skills to convert alienating numbers into tangible insights through graphics.

 Business analyst.
 A business analyst basically realizes a CAO’s functions but on the operational level.
 This implies converting business expectations into data analysis.
 If your core data scientist lacks domain expertise, a business analyst bridges this gulf.

 Data scientist (not a data science unicorn).
 What does a data scientist do?
 Assuming you aren’t hunting unicorns, a data scientist is a person who solves business tasks using machine learning and data mining techniques.
 If this is too fuzzy, the role can be narrowed down to data preparation and cleaning with further model training and evaluation.

 Preferred skills: R, SAS, Python, Matlab, SQL, noSQL, Hive, Pig, Hadoop, Spark